How to Seek Protection from Loan Shark Harassment in Singapore

 4. Does not offer a loan contract

 A licensed moneylender will get all the needed information, such as the debtor’s identity, residence, and monthly income for the contract.
 Loan sharks usually don’t ask for this since they don’t have a contract in the first place.
-This puts the debtor in a very vulnerable position.
+This puts the debtor in a very vulnerable position and it could lead to cases of loan shark harassment.

 5. Charge hidden fees